SykoLover

 From AA's Big Book, chapter 6

 The very act of writing this out has proved to be therapeutic, allowing perspective, reflection and further growth.
 A kind of confession referring to step 4 of the Oxford steps.
 Something I would recommend, even if it's just for you.
+The more I read this, the more I heal and grow.

 1 Corinthians 13